noorannooran/exams/Security/review.md

 - attacker can modify referrer field to hide that the webpage is coming from another site

 #### Cookies
+- can be stolen and used to impersonate the user, track browsing or buying habits

-- Attachments
+#### Attachments
+- files attached to email
+- used to spread Trojans, etc.

-- Session hijacking
+#### Session hijacking
+- attacker impersonates user using session token
+- uses XXS
+- eavesdrop on transmission or guessing a User Token
 - Malicious Add-Ons

 ## Host, Application and Data Security